Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 <img src = "assets/3.3.safegraph_paris.png">

-Amazing!
-These sort of metric will be immensely valuable in conduction Geospatial analysis to assist our Executives in making data driven location decisions.
+**Amazing!** These sort of POI metrics will be immensely valuable in conducting Geospatial analysis to assist our Executives in making data driven location decisions.

 Let's get this harmonized with our Sales data in the next section.

 ### Step 4 - Click Next -->

 ## Harmonizing and Promoting First and Third Party Data
-Duration: 2
+Duration: 1

 ### Overview
 To make our Geospatial analysis seamless, let's make sure to get Safegraph POI data included in the `analytics.orders_v` so all of our downstream users can also access it.

 ### Step 1 - Enriching our Analytics View
-Please execute this steps two queries which will set our Role context to `sysadmin` and recreate our `analytics.orders_v` now with all available Safegraph POI metrics.
+Please execute this steps two queries which will first set our Role context to `sysadmin` and then enrich our `analytics.orders_v` by adding all available, new  Safegraph POI metrics.

-Within this [CREATE VIEW] statement, you will see [COMMENT](https://docs.snowflake.com/en/sql-reference/sql/comment), [DATE](https://docs.snowflake.com/en/sql-reference/functions/to_date) and [SELECT * EXCLUDE ..](https://docs.snowflake.com/en/sql-reference/sql/select#parameters) functionality leveraged.
+Within this [CREATE VIEW](https://docs.snowflake.com/en/sql-reference/sql/create-view) statement, you will see [COMMENT](https://docs.snowflake.com/en/sql-reference/sql/comment), [DATE](https://docs.snowflake.com/en/sql-reference/functions/to_date) and [SELECT * EXCLUDE ..](https://docs.snowflake.com/en/sql-reference/sql/select#parameters) functionality leveraged.

-To highlight what our EXCLUDE is doing we are using it to vastly simplify the SQL required to SELECT all of the available Safegraph columns but not the ones we already have seen in the `harmonized.orders_v`.
+To highlight what our EXCLUDE is doing we are using it to simplify the SQL required to SELECT all of the available Safegraph columns but not the ones we already have available in the `harmonized.orders_v`.

 ```
 CREATE OR REPLACE VIEW frostbyte_tasty_bytes.analytics.orders_v